We are committed to creating long-term value for all of our

-We have implemented recognition schemes to recognise employees for exceptional customer service.
+We have implemented recognition schemes to reward employees for exceptional customer service.
 For example, Hooray programme at our Platinum stores provides rewards to employees for every customer compliment.

 Privacy and Data Protection

-We are committed to protecting the privacy of our customers and employees in accordance with local laws and regulations where we operate our business.
+We are committed to protecting the privacy of our customers and employees in accordance with the local laws and regulations where we operate our business.

 There were no substantiated complaints concerning breaches of privacy or loss of data in this reporting period.

 Our approach is to attract and retain the best talent, invest in